nicolacimmino/SIDMIDISynth/README.md

 I made use of the SID emulator library: https://code.google.com/p/sid-arduino-lib/ and of the MIDI library: http://playground.arduino.cc/Main/MIDILibrary

 The current implementation makes use of MIDI channel 1 and supports up to 3 voices, as this is the amount of generators available in the SID.
-The following MIDI messages are processed: Note On, Note Off, Control Change (limited to Legato and Damper foot switch), all other messages are ignored.
+The following MIDI messages are processed: Note On, Note Off, Control Change (limited to Legato and Damper foot switch), all other messages are ignored except for System Exclusive messages that are used to control directly SID registers.
+This last feature is obviusly specific of this implementation and is not meant to work with standard MIDI controllers.

-Folder SIDMIDISynth contains the Arduino code.

 This video shows an early version of the prototype in action: http://youtu.be/jMqI9DxzDNc the out of tune sound was mainly due to innacurate MIDI note frequency conversions.